5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Xtra_Enabling_XCPM_on_Ivy_Bridge_CPUs/README.md

 ## Background:
 Apple deactivated the `X86PlatformPlugin` support for Ivy Bridge CPUs in macOS a few years back.
 Instead, the `ACPI_SMC_PlatformPlugin` is used for CPU power management, although `XCPM` is supported by Ivy Bridge CPUs natively.
 But there isn't much info about how to re-enable it in OpenCore's documentation:

-> **Note 4:** Note that the following configurations are unsupported by XCPM (at least out of the box): Consumer Ivy Bridge (0x0306A9) as Apple disabled XCPM for Ivy Bridge and recommends legacy power management for these CPUs. `_xcpm_bootstrap` should manually be patched to enforce XCPM on these CPUs […].
+>Note that the following configurations are unsupported by XCPM (at least out of the box): Consumer Ivy Bridge (0x0306A9) as Apple disabled XCPM for Ivy Bridge and recommends legacy power management for these CPUs. `_xcpm_bootstrap` should manually be patched to enforce XCPM on these CPUs […].

 So that's exactly what we are going to do: re-enable `XPCM` with a kernel patch and a modified Hotpatch (***SSDT-PM,aml*** or ***SSDT-PLUG.aml***) to use the `X86PlatformPlugin` (i.e. setting Plugin Type to `1`).